NKRisu/super-tribble/README.md

 - Uses public data from NewsAPI
 - Provides a clean and user-friendly interface on the website.
 - Short instructions on the website on how the site works.
+- query with countrycodes for local news (due to NewsAPI's lack of country code identifiers in their database, only "us" or "US" will give any results, response status will be 200 OK for ny query that uses ISO standard country codes, but result count will be 0.
+- Cleaned any remaining log statements and now only one error persists due to null reference after removing placeholder.png reference for articles with no image.
+Fixed later but does not seem to be an issue as all articles do have an image... hence reference was removed...

 ---